A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Analysis of ZTF and Literature Transients

 To our knowledge, only two Type~Ibn SNe have X-ray detections, and both were nearby: SN\,2006jc \citep{Immler2008} and SN\,2010al \citep{Ofek2013}.
 Although these two events had a similar late-time luminosity to that of AT\,2018cow ($\sim10^{40}\,\erg\,\psec$), the early-time luminosity was orders of magnitude smaller.
 SN\,2006jc took 100\,d to rise to peak luminosity in X-rays, whereas AT\,2018cow rose to peak light in X-rays within three days.

-So, although we cannot rule out AT2018cow-like X-ray, millimeter, and radio emission for all of the events in our sample, it appears that neither a high luminosity, nor persistent interaction, nor a constant blue color, is predictive of this behavior.
+So, although we cannot rule out AT2018cow-like X-ray, millimeter, and radio emission for all of the events in our sample, it appears that neither a high luminosity, nor persistent interaction, nor a constant blue color, is predictive of this behavior \edit2{on its own}.
 Such emission is only seen in events that also have a rapidly fading light curve.
-This supports the idea that these objects are a distinct class, and that a single term is too vague for a part of parameter space that includes events as diverse as AT\,2018cow, subluminous Type~IIb SNe with shock-cooling peaks, and the well-established class of Type~Ibn SNe.
-We suggest that the Type~IIb SNe and Type~Ibn SNe be referred to by their spectroscopic type, as they are likely part of a continuum of properties rather than a distinct class (as we discuss in Section~\ref{sec:discussion}).
+This supports the idea that AT2018cow-like FBOTs are a distinct class, and that a single term is too vague for a part of parameter space that includes events as diverse as AT\,2018cow, subluminous Type~IIb SNe with shock-cooling peaks, and the well-established class of Type~Ibn SNe.

-\section{Host Galaxies}
+\subsection{Host Galaxies}

 In this section we present the host-galaxy properties of the objects in our sample.
 In the Appendix we describe the modeling procedure, and provide a table of the fit parameters (Table~\ref{t:sed_input}) as well as the host properties (Table~\ref{tab:host_sed}).